AliAlkadhim/PDF_Uncertainty/README.md

 Please use the docker image in order to avoid countless hours of installation/configuration errors.
 It is a few gigabytes, even without this repository, but now you have access to the most advanced PDF fitting packages and all associated experimental data.

 # xFitter Installation
+If you're using docker, there is no need to read this!
 This uses xFitter 2.0.1 (https://www.xfitter.org/xFitter/), as well as xfitter master (master is recommended).
 If you want to run the fits associated with xFitter, make sure you have LHAPDF and APPLgrid enabled with xFitter, with:

 `cd [path to xFitter]`